spawnmarvel/quickguides/apache_tomcat_and_solr/README.md

 Copy the entire contents of the Solr server\lib folder into the Tomcat lib folder again, choosing to overwrite any duplicates just in case.

-I did not copy ext to
+I did not copy ext

 ```cmd
 C:\Users\imsdal\Desktop\tomcat apache\solr-9.9.0\server\lib\ext